fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 At _Feature_ [_Control Points_][control-point], developers can already provide
 arbitrary flow labels by setting baggage or directly as arguments to the Check() call.
-As flow labels can be easily provided at _Feature_ control points by the developers, _Classifiers_ are available only at _HTTP_ control points.
+As flow labels can be effortlessly provided at _Feature_ control points by the developers, _Classifiers_ are available only at _HTTP_ control points.

 :::